Cucumber in Rust 0.7 – Beginner’s Tutorial

 We have seen, how we can use fuzzing to create a vast storm of static or dynamic-typed test inputs and thus create hundreds of different test cases.
 From the output logs we can learn, what inputs can be handled by our application and – more interesting – what not.
 This provides us with an insightful first glance at the quality, a great starting point for further functional test cases, and, of course, with even more application bombing by using our favorite CI system.

-From here, we can follow the functional testing track with even more elaborated automation or dive deeper into Java Fuzzing with JQF-Fuzz by checking out its paper.
-And if you still need motivation to automate your tests, check this one out.
+From here, we can follow the functional testing track with even more elaborated automation or dive deeper into Java Fuzzing with the official JQF-Fuzz paper.
+And if you still need motivation to automate your tests, check out here why test automation is cool.
+Also there is a new tutorial about threads in Java fresh out of the oven.
+Enjoy it while it’s hot!

 Share it with: